British Insects: the Families of Diptera

 Midges, Non-biting Midges, Blood-worms.

 Adult insects.
 Very small to medium-sized; slender-bodied; stilt-legged (notably the fore-legs).
-Antennae 8–16 segmented; ‘simple’ (hairy, and usually plumose in males).
-Antennae not aristate.
+Antennae 8–16 segmented; simple (hairy, and usually plumose in males); not aristate.
 Ocelli absent.
-Eyes not meeting.
+Eyes rounded, well separated.
 Mouthparts functional (poorly developed), or non-functional; when operational, non-piercing.
 Mandibles absent.
 The maxillary palps 3–5 segmented; drooping.
 Thorax without a continuous dorsal suture (without the V-shaped suture Tipulidae).
-Wing veins reaching the margin 6–8.
-Wings without a discal cell; without a sub-apical cell; without a closed anal cell.
+Wing veins reaching the margin 6–8 (with vein 2 faint or vestigial, and never with a forked vein 4).
+Wings mostly without a discal cell; without a sub-apical cell; without a closed anal cell.
 The costa not extending around the entire wing.
 Sub-costa apparent; terminating blind (but long).
 The leading edge veins markedly stronger than the rest to not noticeably stronger than the rest.
-Vein 4 not forked.
+Wing vein 4 not forked.
 Wings with the lower calypter much reduced or absent; patterned, or unpatterned.

 Larvae and pupae.
-Larvae aquatic; phytophagous, or saprophagous; eucephalic.
-Pupa without a puparium (the last larval skin remaining attached to the posterior segments).
+The larvae aquatic; phytophagous, or saprophagous; eucephalic.
+The pupae without a puparium (the last larval skin remaining attached to the posterior segments).

 Comments.
 Delicate, gnat-like flies, often with the head overhung by the humped thorax; wings narrow, usually held apart at rest.
 The males frequently dancing in swarms, especially near water.